 - Adolph Hitler, in his book Mein Kempf, managed to list all the collected wounds he and others had accumulated, with particular emphasis on Jews.

-- Ted Kaczynski published his list of wounds, known as the “Unabomber Manifesto” in the New York Times and the Washington Post decrying technology and the industrial revolution.
+- Ted Kaczynski published his list of wounds, known as the “Unabomber Manifesto” in The New York Times and The Washington Post decrying technology and the industrial revolution.

-- Anders Behring Breivik, the convicted Oslo mass killer who riled against Muslims in Western Europe and multiculturalism in his writings, before he set off a bomb killing six and then systematically murdered 69 children, is an example of a wound collector.
+- Anders Behring Breivik, the convicted Oslo mass killer who riled against Muslims in Western Europe and multiculturalism in his writings, before he set off a bomb killing 6 and then systematically murdered 69 children, is an example of a wound collector.

-- Christopher Dorner, is the most recent wound collector to become notorious.
+- Christopher Dorner is the most recent wound collector to become notorious.
 In February 2013, he went on a shooting spree in California after publishing his pedantic manifesto (a collection of wounds and slights as well as ranting) going all the way back to grade school.

 - Jim Jones of Jonestown, Guyana fame was similarly a wound collector.
 He kept tabs on those around him and or society in general, particularly those that did not appreciate his divine grandeur.

 So we see wound collectors in cults, certainly in cult leaders, and definitely in people who lead or join hate groups.
-But we also see it in those with personality disorders such as the Borderline Personality Disorder, Histrionic Personality Disorder, Narcissistic Personality Disorder and especially those afflicted with Paranoid Personality Disorder.
+But we also see it in those with personality disorders such as Borderline Personality Disorder, Histrionic Personality Disorder, Narcissistic Personality Disorder, and especially those afflicted with Paranoid Personality Disorder.

-Can a Nation or a State be a wound collector?
+Can a nation or a state be a wound collector?

-I suppose yes, if we look at the various pogroms in history against minorities such as Jews, Armenians, Palestinians, Roma, Kurds, Tutsis in Africa, etc. and so forth.
+I suppose, yes, if we look at the various pogroms in history against minorities such as Jews, Armenians, Palestinians, Kurds, Tutsis in Africa, and so forth.
 These heinous events were based on wound collecting, practiced by leaders or those in power who often fanned the flames of hatred using those wounds they had collected.
 Hitler of course was the worse of these, but not the first or the last.